raspberrypilearning/editor-rocket-launch/en/step_7.md

 ## Now run your code

-Run your program.
-You will still see a flashing grey circle at the bottom of the rocket - all of the circles have been drawn on top of each other!

 <div class="c-project-output">
 ![Lots of small circles at the bottom of the rocket](images/rocket_circles.png)
 </div>

-Confirm the observable result.
+Run your code and check that a flashing grey circle appears at the bottom of the rocket.